A good education is an investment in your child that will have a permanent benefit. However, it requires careful planning and thought.

 Funding from income

-Many parents do not have the capital to invest for the future, so they must use their income to build an education fund.
+Many parents do not have the capital to invest for the future and so must use their income to build an education fund.
 One way to invest smaller amounts regularly is through unit trusts.
 These are pooled investment funds that give access to a wide spread of shares, and other securities such as bonds.

 As with funding from capital, the length of time of the investment and attitude to investment risk is key to successful planning.